Link: Apply now for the Capital One Venture X Rewards Credit Card or Capital One Venture X Business

 Other exclusive perks

-For example, the Capital One Venture X Rewards Credit Card offers Hertz President’s Circle elite status, and also offers cell phone protection, which you won’t find on the business version of the card.
+There are a couple of other areas where the Capital One Venture X Rewards Credit Card is more lucrative than the business version of the card.
+For example, it offers Hertz President’s Circle elite status, and also offers cell phone protection, which you won’t find on the business version of the card.

 Which Capital One Venture X card is better?